 Obviously this is a sensitive subject and it can seem inappropriate to reduce something so traumatic to mere financial terms.
 However, the reality is that while no amount of money can ever truly compensate someone for such a terrible crime, the survivors of rape and sexual assault can put their compensation to very good use.
 In many instances it helps people to get on and rebuild their lives.
 For instance, some use their compensation to access specialist treatment, therapies and counselling to help them recover.
 So it is entirely appropriate to ask, ‘How much compensation do you get for rape?’

-However, like many legal questions, there is no simple, one-size-fits-all answer to this question.
-The reason for this is that the amount of compensation a victim receives varies from case to case according to the severity of their injuries and the financial impact the attack has on their lives.
-The level of compensation also depends on whether the victim seeks compensation from a private individual, a business, a public body or some other institution such as a religious organisation, or whether the claim is made under the Government's CICA compensation scheme.
+Like many legal questions, there is no simple, one-size-fits-all answer to this question.
+The reason for this is that the amount of compensation a victim receives varies from case-to-case according to the severity of their injuries and the financial impact the attack has on their lives.
+The level of compensation also depends on whether the victim seeks compensation from a private individual, a business, a public body or some other institution such as a religious organisation, or whether the claim is made under the Government’s CICA compensation scheme.

 Let’s look at these factors in a little more detail.

 How serious were the physical injuries you sustained?
 Did you suffer lacerations or broken bones?
 Have you been left with permanent scaring?
 Or did the attack leave you with an infection or a sexually transmitted disease?
 Each case is assessed individually, usually with the help of an independent medical assessment, who will look at how severe they are and how long the effects are likely to last.

 Rape and sexual assault can often leave you psychologically and emotionally damaged.
 As with the physical injuries, the opinion of medical experts is often sought.
 Psychologists and psychiatrists will assess the extent of these issues and identify the cause of your ongoing symptoms, such as PTSD, and any long term disorder, such as anxiety.